bottlerocket-os/bottlerocket/README.md

   It can be very difficult to recover from configuration errors.
   Use the memory reservation information from `kubectl describe node` and make sure you understand the Kubernetes documentation related to the [memory manager](https://kubernetes.io/docs/tasks/administer-cluster/memory-manager/) and how to [reserve compute resources for system daemons](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/).

-* `settings.kubernetes.pod-pids-limit`: The maximum number of processes per pod.
+* `settings.kubernetes.pod-pids-limit`: The maximum number of processes per pod applied to the cgroup slice of the pod.
+Container slices have their own maximum number of processes.
+The maximum number of processes per container defaults to [DefaultsTasksMax](https://www.freedesktop.org/software/systemd/man/latest/systemd-system.conf.html#DefaultTasksMax=) of systemd:
+    > Defaults to 15% of the minimum of kernel.pid_max=, kernel.threads-max= and root cgroup pids.max.
 * `settings.kubernetes.provider-id`: This sets the unique ID of the instance that an external provider (i.e. cloudprovider) can use to identify a specific node.
 * `settings.kubernetes.registry-burst`: The maximum size of bursty pulls.
 * `settings.kubernetes.registry-qps`: The registry pull QPS.